jdelic/authserver/README.rst

 ``checkpassword.py`` can operate in 5 modes:

-* ``-m init`` uses the getkey API to load a RSA public key and output it to stdout or into a file.
+* ``-m init`` uses the getkey API to load a RSA public key for the authserver's domain and output it to stdout or into a file.
 * ``-m check`` behaves like ``init`` but makes no changes, it's useful to check whether a domain has a JWT key to export or that key is readable to checkpassword on the file system.